jskov/action-nexus-publish/README.md

 Then the bundle jar-files are uploaded to OSSRH using `ossrh_username`/`ossrh_token`.

 After all bundles are uploaded, a loop is entered waiting for all the bundles to be processed on OSSRH.
-The loop is entered after an initial delay, and the is a delay after each loop.
+The loop is entered after an initial delay, and there is a delay after each loop round.
 Both configured in seconds, and multiplied by the number of bundles.
-Reducing the loop delay does not increase processing speed - it just results in additional calls.
+Reducing the loop delay does not increase processing speed - it just results in more polling.

 Finally, all the uploaded bundles are dropped/kept/promoted according to `target_action`.
 Note that if any of the bundles fail validation, 'promote' will fall back to 'keep' (hence 'promote_or_keep').